-What is EMDR (Eye Movement Desensitization and Reprocessing)?
+(Eye Movement Desensitization and Reprocessing)

 It uses rapid eye movements or other forms of bilateral brain stimulation.
 It is based upon the adaptive information processing model1 which is consistent with our current neurobiological findings.
 In a nutshell:

-Your EMDR therapist will want to identify relevant past experiences that have been stored in a dysfunctionally network of memories that are perpetuating these symptoms reactions.
+Your EMDR therapist will want to identify relevant past experiences that have been stored in a dysfunctional network of memories that are perpetuating these reactions.

-The beauty about EMDR is that it is not talk therapy but a rapid zoning in of potential past experiences that may be relevant.
+The beauty about EMDR is that it is not talking therapy but a rapid zoning in of past experiences that are relevant.
 This is usually done by getting you to briefly list some of the worst and best events in your life.
-The therapist will then work with you to look for common repetitive themes before agreeing appropriate potential target areas that can be used to evoke memories, images, sensations that need to be reprocessed and desensitised.
+The therapist will then work with you to look for common repetitive themes before selecting appropriate target areas that can be used to evoke memories, images, sensations that need to be reprocessed and desensitised.

 You feel less gazumped by your emotions and start responding more adaptively.

 Almost spontaneously as the maladaptive patterns are processed, you are able to see the past from a wiser, more informed perspective.
-For example, ä belief of “I failed” become “I did the best I could, I was only five years old” or “I could not save her” becomes “I did everything I could to resuscitate her, she was dead by the time I arrived on the scene”.
+For example, a belief of “I failed” becomes “I did the best I could, I was only five years old” or “I could not save her” becomes “I did everything I could to resuscitate her, she was dead by the time I arrived on the scene”.

 You may, for example, know you should not binge drink when you go to the restaurant with your “in-laws”, you have been told so many times by your kids and spouse but you feel helpless to stop.
-What you and they don’t realise is that you are being triggered setting a cascade of bad feelings and you feel compelled to reach for the bottle to self-medicate.
-Once the dysfunctional neural system is untangled and you are no longer automatically triggered, or you are more readily able to recognise what triggers you, you can consciously avoid or deal with triggers a new set of adaptive responses.
+What you and they don’t realise is that you are being triggered, setting a cascade of bad feelings and you feel compelled to reach for the bottle to self-medicate.
+Once the dysfunctional neural system is untangled and you are no longer automatically triggered, or you are more readily able to recognise what triggers you, you can consciously avoid or deal with triggers with a new set of positive responses.

-What is the goal of EMDR
+What is the goal of EMDR?

-The goal of EMDR is thus to address everyday problems that leave us feeling disempowered by maladaptive stored memories that are triggered, mostly unconsciously, and to engage our natural neural processes to transform these into adaptive stored memories.
+The goal of EMDR is to address everyday problems that leave us feeling disempowered by maladaptive stored memories that are triggered, mostly unconsciously, and to engage our natural neural processes to transform these into adaptive stored memories.

 How do I know I no longer am traumatized by an event?